ClemensHofstadler/OperatorGB/README.md

 Mathematica and Sage package to enumerate non-commutative Groebner bases together with tracing of cofactors.
 To get started in Mathematica see the file 'Documentation.nb' and to use the Sage version of the package look at the 'Documentation.py' file.

-Version 1.2 includes (for both versions of the package):
+# Mathematica version of the package:

+Version 1.3 includes:
   * Different monomial orderings (DegLex, MultiLex and in Mathematica also weighted DegLex)
   * An interreduction procedure for polynomials
   * Groebner basis computations together with tracing of cofactors